wilsonmar/python-samples/README.md

 * roku-set.py opens Roku at a given IP address to the YouTube video specified.
 * roman2int.py converts Roman numerals to base 10 numbers.
 * rot13.py is used on UseNet to encode sentences using a cypher that's 13 characters away.
-* sklearn-sample calculates
+* sklearn-sample.py calculates
 * try-accept.py to show usage of try/except/else/finally exceptions
 * unittest_calculator.py is an example of how to use Python's Unit Test feature.
 * variables.py to experiment with defining and viewing objects of various data types.

-* <strong>youtube-download.py</strong> downloads videos based on its URL.
+## Coding Practices

+Below

 ## Experiments being built